hoangduytran/blender-manual/manual/editors/preferences/extensions.rst

 Settings
 ========

-* **Check for Updates**: Manually check the online repositores for avaiable updates.
+* **Check for Updates**: Manually check the online repositores for available updates.
 * **Update All**: Update all the extensions that have an update available.
 * **Install from Disk**: Install an extension from a .zip package.
 This is installed to a Local Repository and no updates will be available.
-* **Install Legacy Add-on**: Add-ons are effetcively replaced by extensions.
+* **Install Legacy Add-on**: Add-ons are effectively replaced by extensions.
 However to keep old add-ons working for now, they can still be installed independently of the new system.

 Filter
 ======